cwcentral/CarND-Behavioral-Cloning-P3/writeup_template.md

 A recording of the model in action, running in the simluator was created is [provided as the video file](video.mp4).

 ---
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * [model.py](model.py) containing the script to create and train the model
 * [drive.py](drive.py) for driving the car in autonomous mode
 * [model.h5](model.h5) containing a trained convolution neural network
 * This Readme.md summarizing the results

-#### 2. Submission includes functional code
-Functional Code is provided within the model.py file.
-It can be executed via: *python model.py

-### Model Architecture and Training Strategy

 #### 1. Project Overview